Tacuara Nationalist Movement: Ideology

 The MNT inherited from the UNES’ aesthetics, inspired by Nazi parades and rituals.
 They called each other “comrades”, instead of using their first names.
 They wore gray armbands with the insignia of the Knights of Malta.
 Consisting of youths educated in military high-schools and religious schools, the MNT took advantage of the conflict arising from the enactment of the law on secularization of schools a few years earlier.
 They advocated reestablishment of Catholic teaching, suppressed by Perón's government before his overthrow in 1955, and struggled against “Judaism” and the left-wing.
 They opposed what they named “liberal democracy” and admired Hitler and Mussolini.
 Inspired by Primo de Rivera, founder of the Spanish Falange, "Tacuara rejected elections and the parliamentary system, were strongly anti-Marxist, revindicated social justice, proclaimed the Fatherland's and the Catholic religion's superiority over any other and exalted violence as a form of permanent mobilization."

+Inspired by neo-fascist figures such as the French fascist Jacques de Mahieu, Tacuara propagated a neo-fascist ideology based on appeals for a "national-syndicalist revolution".
+They formulated a "basic revolutionary program" that was explicitly linked to the Twenty-Six Points of the Spanish Falange.
+Tacuara was seen as a part of the larger trend within Latin American conservatism to introduce both national-syndicalist elements as well as embrace cult of violence.
+The revolutionary program of Tacuara included economic measures such as the abolition of large estates and the nationalisation of banking and foreign trade.
+The ideology of Tacuara also had roots in Catholic nationalism, promoting a strong revolutionary corporatist state while rejecting liberalism, capitalism and liberal democracy as enemies.
+Initially anti-socialist and anti-communist, the group would gradually fall victim to numerous splits as many members, including the Tacuara leader José Joe Baxter, became fascinated with Marxism and the Cuban Revolution.